AlexiaDelorme/project-cookbook/README.md

     - button to print the recipe
     - option to check out the website creators' favorite recipes

+###### Feature 7 - Page not found / 404
+- If a user types an incorrect URL, a personalized 404 page should display on screen.
+- The user should have the option to be redirected to an existing page.

+###### Feature 8 - Access denied page
+- If a user tries to access a page where log in is necessary, a personalized access denied page should display.
+- The user should have the option to be redirected to the log in or sign up page.

 #### (Additional) Features for community members

 ###### Feature 1 - Log in to their account